-Garden State Hemp is a subsidiary of Green Passion Industries (GPI) that is a partnership between Carl Burwell Jr. as CEO and Jonathan Rojas as Chief Operating Officer (COO) they both work at full-time.
+Garden State Hemp is a subsidiary of Green Passion Industries (GPI) which is a partnership between Carl Burwell Jr. as CEO and Jonathan Rojas as Chief Operating Officer (COO).

 “I’m excited there’s finally a safe, reliable place to learn about hemp or CBD.
 People Don’t just have to google it.
 It’s finally here,” Burwell said regarding the store’s opening.

-The store is quite modern with a comfortable feel including a TV lounge and a Keurig machine with Colombian and Cuban coffee k-cups infused with CBD.
-A good crowd gathered to examine their wares amid holiday music and college football on TV.
+The store is quite modern with a comfortable feel, including a TV lounge and a Keurig machine with Colombian and Cuban coffee k-cups infused with CBD.
+A good crowd gathered to examine their wares amidst holiday music and college football on TV.

 Rojas is scientifically-inclined and went to college for microbiology.
 Being business-minded, he opened up pet shops in Livingston and Morris Plains.
 And Burwell was previously in banking at American Express and TD Bank before starting Green Passion Industries.

-The store’s focus is hemp and its many benefits and products made from it including clothing, hats, dog collars, medicine for dogs, mineral supplements, infused water, tea, coffee from Willie Nelson’s company infused with CBD, among others.
+The store’s focus is hemp and its many benefits and products made from it, including clothing, hats, dog collars, medicine for dogs, like the best organic CBD oil for dogs that can also be found at naturaldoggie.com, mineral supplements, infused water, tea, coffee from Willie Nelson’s company infused with CBD, among others.

 Rojas said that because the industry is so new, there is little infrastructure to produce clothes that are 100 percent hemp.
-Hemp is naturally coarse so it has to be combined with cotton to make clothing for now.
+Hemp is naturally coarse, so it must be combined with cotton to make clothing.
 Rojas is passionate about the many uses of hemp.

-They require all their products tested for heavy metals, residual solvents, pesticides, solvents along with cannabinoid testing.
+They require all their products to be tested for heavy metals, residual solvents, pesticides, and solvents, along with cannabinoid testing.
 Because the market is so new and unregulated, Garden State Hemp will not sell CBD products to anyone under 18.
 Those who are 21 and over can buy smokable products.

-They sell a range of CBD products including broad-spectrum, full-spectrum, and isolates.
-Broad-spectrum CBD contains no THC but has the other cannabinoids.
-Full-spectrum contains .3 percent THC or less and the other cannabinoids which creates the entourage effect.
+They sell a range of CBD products, including broad-spectrum, full-spectrum, and isolates.
+Broad-spectrum CBD contains no THC but has other cannabinoids.
+Full-spectrum contains .3 percent THC or less and the other cannabinoids, creating the entourage effect.
 Isolate is just CBD.

 CBD Store as a Pillar of Small Business

-Prior to opening, they looked at different towns, examined Morristown but didn’t work since some local businesses were not receptive.
+Prior to opening, they looked at different towns, such as Morristown, but that wasn’t feasible work since some local businesses were not receptive.
 So because of their connection to Maplewood, they looked at the area and enjoyed the community in Millburn and its thriving small business sector and its reputation as a hub for young professionals.

-Rojas has been passionate about cannabis reform thinking it was going to be legal when only smokers and activists that it possible and CBD was obscure.
+Rojas has been passionate about cannabis reform, thinking it would be legal when only smokers and activists thought it was possible and CBD was obscure.